-Happy Valley Day Lodge at the base of Big White Ski Resort’s village isn’t just a great place to grab an après ski bite to eat; it also offers the top skating in North America – literally!
+Happy Valley Day Lodge at the base of Big White Ski Resort’s village isn’t just a great place to grab an après ski bite to eat; it also offers the top skating in Canada – literally!
 Sitting at close to 1,700 metres (5,577 feet) above sea level, it’s the highest altitude rink on the continent (and almost the entire globe, bested only by Medeo in Russia).
 If you’ve still got some energy after a day on the hill, it’s a perfectly Canadian après activity for any outdoor enthusiast.

 As a Canadian myself, I had grown up taking ice skating lessons and trips to local rinks for class field trips.
 With years of background experience, I decided to show a British buddy of mine the ice skating ropes.
 The excursion started in the afternoon with a quick stop in the rental shop in the Happy Valley Day Lodge to pick up some skates.
 As season pass holders, we were able to get them free of charge (otherwise, they can be rented for $8.50/hour).